mchidk/BinaryRage/readme.md

 Codebase and usage must be as simple as possible (but not simpler).

 ## Todo
-- Better queue async writes of objects (must support rewriting the same object severel thousand times - where the last in queue wins and the rest is ignored)
 - Include UnitTests

 # FAQ
 ## Is it really fast?
 We have tested more than 200,000 complex objects written to disk per second on a crappy laptop :-)

 All writes are performed asynchronously.
+Reads are instantly available (also if writes are not completed) - by design.

 ## Why are you compressing the objects before written to disk?
 The less I/O - the better.
 A compressed object is doing less I/O because of fewer bytes written to disk - simple as that.